 Services are provided by licensed professional medical staff as required by the Illinois Standards for School-Based/Linked Health Centers.
-DHS provides grant funds to non-profit agencies to form partnerships with the schools and other community agencies provide the services.
+DHS provides grant funds to non-profit agencies to form partnerships with schools and other community agencies which provide the services.

 |Program Expenditure (Numbers in 000's)

 - All school health centers implemented continuous quality improvement projects to address internal clinical audits, patient satisfaction, identification of insurance status and AllKids enrollment, health risk assessment implementation, and overweight and obesity.

 - Prevention education activities resulted in 47,889 Health Education encounters.

 - The school health program instituted an electronic data collection system to allow more accurate monitoring of clinic services.

 - Health centers continue to expand partnerships with community agencies to improve delivery of mental health and dental services.